richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 ## Building MicroPython port for ESP32

+MicroPython port for ESP32 should be customized to allocate more memory for PanL usage.

-Note that the instructions specified in https://github.com/micropython/micropython/tree/master/ports/esp32 does not work as is.
+Instructions to compile/build MicroPython port for ESP32 is specified in https://github.com/micropython/micropython/tree/master/ports/esp32 but it does not work as is.

-Below are instructions to compile/build MicroPython for ESP32.
+To fill-in the gaps, below are instructions to help make the process straight-forward.

         1.
         2.